vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

     }
     ```

-2. The merchant starts polling the `token` endpoint listed in the openid configuration fetched in step 0.
+2. The merchant starts polling the `token` endpoint listed in the OpenID configuration fetched in step 0.

-   Polling in this context means doing repeated http requests with a delay between them.
+   Polling in this context means doing repeated HTTP requests with a delay between them.

    [Information about polling](#polling).
 Note that the polling interval should adhere to the `interval` response parameter (in seconds) returned in step 1.